 (ii) gram-Size of the sand particles.

-Thus, bulking effect is maximum when moisture content in the sand is between 4-6 percent.
-As the water-content increases, this effect goes on decreasing, becoming negligible at 15-20 per cent moisture content.
+Thus, the bulking effect is maximum when the moisture content in the sand is between 4-6 percent.
+As the water content increases, this effect goes on decreasing, becoming negligible at 15-20 percent moisture content.

-Similarly, other things being same, the fine sands (particle size 0.25 to 0.15 mm) show higher bulking rate as compared to the coarse sands (particle size around 2 mm).
+Similarly, other things being the same, the fine sands (particle size 0.25 to 0.15 mm) show a higher bulking rate as compared to the coarse sands (particle size around 2 mm).

 Bulking may be to the extent of 40 percent of the original dry volume of sand in the fine and 15 percent in the case of coarse sands.

 How to Calculate Bulking of Sand: